A Directional Antenna-based Leader-follower Robotic Convoy System (2013 - 18)

 consider the operation of robots and the types

 of antennas.
-Additionally,
+Additionally, constraints on the

-radio signals and infeasible locations of robots
+propagation of radio signals and infeasible

-within physical obstacles are also taken into
+are also taken into consideration for a dense

-consideration for a dense space.
-To solve the
+space.
+To solve the optimization problem we

-optimization problem we explore the use of
+explore the use of evolutionary optimization

-Genetic Algorithm (GA) and Particle Swarm
+techniques such as Genetic Algorithm (GA) and

-Optimization (PSO).
+Particle Swarm Optimization (PSO).

 Grants: Purdue University